unavi-xyz/unavi/server/README.md

 # Server

-A modular UNAVI home server.
+A modular UNAVI server.

 ## Architecture

-Home server functionality is divided into separate containers.
+Home server functionality is divided into separate features.
-Each container can be enabled or disabled, allowing for flexibility in deployment.
+Each feature can be enabled or disabled, allowing for flexibility in deployment.
-Note that some containers rely on other containers.
+Note that some features rely on other features.

-For example, I may want to run a lightweight home server that only handles user identity, and disable the other containers.
+For example, I may want to run a lightweight home server that only handles user identity, and disable the other features.
-Or I may want to split up my service and run each container on a separate machine.
+Or I may want to split up my service and run each feature on a separate machine.

 <div align="center">
   <img src="../assets/images/server-architecture.png" height="600" />
 </div>

-## Containers
+## Features

 ### DB

-The DB container runs a MySQL database.
+MySQL database.

 ### IPFS

-The IPFS container runs an IPFS Kubo node for file storage and retrieval.
+IPFS Kubo node, used for file storage and retrieval.

 ### Identity

-The identity container handles allows users to use the server as their home server.
+Allows users to use the server as their home server.
-It handles user authentication, and federates social interactions with other servers.
+Handles user authentication, and federates social interactions with other servers.

-### Router

-The router is the entrypoint into the service.
-It recieves external requests and delegates them to other containers.

 ### Web

-The web container hosts a web client.
+Hosts a web client.

 ### World

-The world container handles world networking over WebSockets and WebRTC.
+Allows worlds to use the server as their world server.
-It is the multiplayer server that connects users in a world together.
+Handles networking, connecting player's within a world together.